 SIGVIEW supports various command-line parameters enabling you to use some SIGVIEW functions from external applications or batch files.
 Since this feature is based on a simple command-line invocation, it can be used from any other programming language or environment capable of using command-line system calls.

-This features allows you to start a new SIGVIEW instance with specific parameters, but even more importantly, it allows you to pass commands to the already running SIGVIEW instance.
+This feature allows you to start a new SIGVIEW instance with specific parameters, but even more importantly, it allows you to pass commands to the already running SIGVIEW instance.
 This provides a powerful remote control API which can be used to automate many analysis procedures.
 Simply, if a SIGVIEW instance is already running and you issue a command-line call (e.g. "SIGVIEW.exe <action> <parameters>"), it will not start new SIGVIEW instance but pass the parameters to the already running instance which will execute it.

 Typical application examples for command-line invocation would be to perform the same analysis on many different files or to perform some live signal analysis according to a time schedule.

 General syntax of command-line invocation is of the form:

 SIGVIEW.exe <action> <parameters>

 Each command invocation checks if there is already a SIGVIEW instance running and if yes, sends a command to it.
 Otherwise, a new SIGVIEW instance is started and executes the command.
 To make calling SIGVIEW.exe easier, you can use environment variable SIGVIEW_EXE which contains the full path of the SIGVIEW executable.
 For example, in a batch file it would look like this: